paragliding training center

 1. Assemble the paramotor according to any instructions received.
 If there are not any, this assembly video for a Miniplane Polini will help.
 Be sure to install the propeller in the correct position.
 I recommend doing a compression check on your new engine and record it in a log.
 That way, you can periodically evaluate the actual condition of the important mechanical parts of your engine.

-3. There are (2) areas where serious wear occurs during operation.
+3. Wear areas There are (2) areas where serious wear occurs during operation.
 Unfortunately, Miniplane does not provide any protection to these surfaces.

 a.
-Be sure to wrap black electrical tape around the throttle cable wherever it contacts the engine frame.
+Throttle cable Be sure to wrap black electrical tape around the throttle cable wherever it contacts the engine frame.
 A piece of split hose can also be used.
 If you do not do this, the cable will gradually wear away and a.) jam/break the inner throttle cable and/or b.) short the kill switch wire.
+There are also important modifications to the cable that may be done to increase longevity and ease of removal.

-4. The side sticks will loosen and may come out of their sockets after a dozen or so hours.
+4. Loose side sticks The side sticks will loosen and may come out of their sockets after a dozen or so hours.
 Take a piece of electrical tape and wrap it around the joint.
 DO NOT USE THREADLOCK ON THE SIDE STICKS!

 5. Prime the carburetor If this technique is used, the engine will start the first time, every time.
 If the carburetor does not have a priming lever, use the end of cotton swab that has had the cotton removed.
 Sticking a metal object into the metering lever diaphragm could injure it.
 A properly primed engine will rarely need choke except when pilots start their engines while flying and cannot prime them.

-6. Avoid running the engine on the ground unless it is grass or clean concrete.
+6. Safe operation area Avoid running the engine on the ground unless it is grass or clean concrete.
 The WORST environment is a beach.
-SAND RUINS PARAMOTORS!
+SAND RUINS PARAMOTORS.
 Sand gets sucked into the engine and chews up propellers.
 Smart pilots will launch from grassy or concrete areas.
 If you have to launch from the beach, use only enough throttle to get airborne.

-7. After the engine starts, let it idle for a few minutes.
-The carburetor must be adjusted for your particular altitude and environment (humid or dry).
+7. Adjust carburetor After the engine starts, let it idle for a few minutes and adjust the carburetor per these instructions for your particular altitude and environment (humid or dry).

-8. New engines should be broken-in properly and then only flown for short periods, avoiding full throttle until a full tank of fuel has been consumed.
+8. Break-in period New engines should be broken-in properly and then only flown for short periods, avoiding full throttle until a full tank of fuel has been consumed.

-It is unlikely that there are ignition or mechanical problems.
-The fuel system test is simple.
+If there are issues, first perform the fuel system test.
+It is simple test and will rule the most common issues.
 If the pilot does not want to fix the problem, the results of the test will help the dealer or repair shop.
 If the fuel system does not pass the quick test, contact the dealer.
 The engine should be returned for a professional evaluation.

 Rarely, Miniplane will have an engine that was assembled incorrectly, even damaged and/or missing sealant in critical places.
 A professional can find the problem and fix it quickly.

-10. If the engine will be stored for more than a few weeks, purge the fuel system or drain the fuel tank and run the engine until it stops.
+10. Purge the fuel system If the engine will be stored for more than a few weeks, purge the fuel system or drain the fuel tank and run the engine until it stops.
 If this is not done, the engine may not start again until the carburetor is rebuilt.
 In any case, carburetors should be rebuilt yearly.
 Remember that ethanol fuels attack and destroy fuel system parts.
+Ethanol is also hygroscopic and why it causes serious issues for those who fly in humid environments.